Herbal remedies to manage asthma

 Dr. James Martin provides advice on the use of herbal remedies to manage asthma

 Herbal and home remedies are increasingly finding more use today as more people go back to traditional healing methods for treatment of their ailments.
 When it comes to asthma, you will find various therapies that go beyond the use of HomeSite.
-This includes use of yoga, acupuncture and breathing exercises.
+This includes the use of yoga, acupuncture and breathing exercises.
 If you are considering using these different forms of therapies, it is important to know that no scientific studies are available to show the safety and effectiveness of some of these therapies.
 You will find many herbs and supplements that can help relieve some of the symptoms of asthma.
-However, before you start on any therapy you need to know the following:
+However, before you start on any therapy you need to know the following.

 Involve your doctor

 This is important as your doctor will have more knowledge on other therapies that are safe for you.
 He will also let you know of what to expect with herbal use.
 If you decide to go the herbal way, find an expert herbalist that will give you guidance on the best herbs for your case.
 He will also alert you on the interaction that the herbs will have on any existing medication that you are taking.
 Some of the herbs can hinder the work of the prescribed drugs you are taking.
 They can also cause the enhanced action of the prescribed drugs to be more than is safe for your body.
 Working with a doctor or specialist is therefore prudent.

 Sometimes the herbs do help with some symptom of asthma such as breathlessness.
 However, the prescribed medicine you take should remain the primary way of controlling the condition.
 This is because during an asthma attack, the herbal concoctions and supplements, may not act as fast.
 Secondly, the effectiveness of herbal therapies is not always known to be as effective as the prescribed medication that is specifically designed to prevent or stop an asthma attack.
 Herbal therapies may be useful in reducing the incidences of asthma attacks and in helping you manage the symptoms.